Home Depot: 2000–2007

 San Diego maintenance and repair supplies company Maintenance Warehouse was purchased by The Home Depot in 1997 for $245 million.
-Maintenance Warehouse was purchased because it was a leading direct-mail marketer of maintenance, repair and operations supplies that could reach customers out of reach by The Home Depot.
+Maintenance Warehouse was a leading direct-mail marketer of maintenance, repair and operations supplies that could reach customers out of reach by The Home Depot.
 Atlanta-based company Apex Supply was acquired by The Home Depot in 1999.
 Apex Supply is a wholesale distributor of plumbing, HVAC, industrial pipe and fittings.
-Apex Supply and Maintenance Warehouse were rebranded in 2004 as "The Home Depot Supply."
+Apex Supply and Maintenance Warehouse stores were rebranded in 2004 as "The Home Depot Supply".

 In 2004, Home Depot employees at a suburban Detroit store in Harper Woods, Michigan, rejected a bid to be represented by a labor union, voting 115 to 42 against joining the United Food and Commercial Workers.
 If the union had won, the Michigan store would have been the first Home Depot to have union representation.

 Your Other Warehouse, a large plumbing distributor with a focus on special order fulfillment, was acquired by The Home Depot in 2001.
 Your Other Warehouse also supplied two divisions of The Home Depot and the EXPO Design Centers.
 The "EXPO Design Center" division was reorganized in 2001 with three divisions based in the Northeast at South Plainfield, New Jersey, the West at Orange, California, and the Southeast at Atlanta, Georgia.

 The Home Depot entered the Mexican market in 2002 with the acquisition of the home improvement chain Del Norte.
 In addition, The Home Depot had begun construction of stores in Mexicali and Tijuana.
 In the same year the Home Depot Landscape Supply was launched to integrate professional landscapers and upscale plants into a plant nursery retail chain.
 Home Depot Landscape Supply lasted only five years with only a few stores each in metro Atlanta and Dallas/Fort Worth.
 The Home Depot decided to close all Home Depot Landscape Supply stores in late 2007.

-In September 2005, Home Depot Direct launched its online home-furnishings store, 10 Crescent Lane, shortly followed by the launch of "Paces Trading Company," its online lighting store.
+In September 2005, Home Depot Direct launched its online home-furnishings store, 10 Crescent Lane, shortly followed by the launch of "Paces Trading Company", its online lighting store.
 In mid-2006, the Home Depot acquired Home Decorators Collection, which was placed as an additional brand under its Home Depot Direct division.

-In 2006, the Home Depot acquired Hughes Supply the largest home retailer in the United States for $3.2 billion.
+In 2006, the Home Depot acquired Hughes Supply the largest home construction wholesaler in the United States for $3.2 billion.
 Hughes Supply was integrated into The Home Depot Supply to better serve business-to-business customers.
 The Home Depot Supply rebranded under the new name HD Supply in January 2007.
-Five months later The Home Depot sold HD Supply to a consortium of three private equity firms, The Carlyle Group, Bain Capital and Clayton, Dubilier and Rice (with each agreeing to buy a one-third stake in the division).
+Five months later, The Home Depot sold HD Supply to a consortium of three private equity firms, The Carlyle Group, Bain Capital and Clayton, Dubilier and Rice (with each agreeing to buy a one-third stake in the division).